wwalexander/river/README.md

 Hopefully, in the future, River will call `libav*` directly rather than running executables.

-### Library path
+### Configuration

+River has the following options:

-River requires the location of the music library to be specified with the `-library` flag.
+`library`: the music library to read from

-### TLS

-River requires a TLS certificate and key in order to run.
-By default, the program looks for `cert.pem` and `key.pem`, but you can specify a different location using the `-cert` and `-key` flags.
+`pass`: the password used to log in to the server

+`cert` [`cert.pem`]: the TLS certificate to use

+`key` [`key.pem`]: the TLS key to use

+TLS encryption is necessary in order to transmit the password safely.
 If you don't want to pay for a CA-signed certificate, you can generate your own using the `generate_cert` program from this repository.
-Specify the hostname you will be hosting River on using the `--host flag`, e.g. `river.mywebsite.com`:
+Specify the hostname you will be running River on using the `host` flag.
+For example, if you were running River on `river.mywebsite.com`, you would run

-`go run generate_cert/generate_cert.go --host river.mywebsite.com`
+`go run generate_cert/generate_cert.go -host river.mywebsite.com`.

-Import the certificate (`cert.pem`) into your web browsers to disable security warnings.

-### Port

-River runs on port 21313 by default.
-To change the port, use the `-port` flag.
+`port` [`21313`]: the port to listen on
+`config` [`config.json`]: the configuration file

+All of River's options can be specified in the configuration file, and the password can be specified only in the configuration file.
+The configuration file should contain a JSON object with keys mapping to River options.